The Importance Of Using Responsive Web Design

 - Purpose: Although both B2B and B2C sectors use both mobile-first and responsive web design, responsive web design is more common among B2B businesses.
 Most B2B clients access their website via laptop or desktop computers which makes this type of design a priority.
 For B2C businesses, mobile-first is ideal because their customers are on the go and the majority use smartphones.

 - UX: Both responsive and mobile-first designs aim to create a seamless UX across multiple screen sizes.
 The only real difference comes in terms of the design process.
-While a responsive design will include adaptable elements to ensure cross-channel synergy, a mobile-first design will focus on smaller screen functionalities before working up toward desktop UX-optimization.
+While a responsive web design will include adaptable elements to ensure cross-channel synergy, a mobile-first design will focus on smaller screen functionalities before working up toward desktop UX-optimization.

 - SEO: Responsive web design focuses primarily on providing value to the user by giving them an easy-to-use design across devices—something Google sees as a huge plus in its ranking factors.
-Mobile-first designs instead limit potential issues with duplicate content and technical faults, while also opening opportunity to align with Google’s mobile-first crawling and indexing methods.
+Mobile-first designs instead limit potential issues with duplicate content and technical faults, while also opening the opportunity to align with Google’s mobile-first crawling and indexing methods.

 Responsive Web Design Examples From Renowned Brands